singlerider/lorenzotherobot/README.md

 Create your schema from my blank template:

-`mysql -u lorenzo -ppassword* databasename < schema.sql `
+`mysql -u newuser -ppassword databasename < schema.sql`

 #### Globals and Config Files

 Head into src/config/config.py and enter the correct channels and cron jobs you'd like to run, then go into globals.py and at the very least replace the mysql credentials.
 Leave global_channel, CURRENT_USER, VARIABLE, and channel_info alone.

 ## Commands